 +33 01 43 40 77 73

 This pretty bakery near Canal Saint Martin is renowned for its Pain des Amis, a signature loaf with a dark crust and nutty aroma, but everything from the l’escargot, a pastry that seems like a cross between a croissant and a palmier, to the pain au chocolate with banana is delicious.
-Almost everything is made with organic flour.
+Almost everything is made with organic ingredients.

 34 rue Yves Toudic